Roy Roundtree

-Roy Randolph Roundtree (born March 7, 1989) is a former American football wide receiver and current assistant coach for the Grand Valley State Lakers.
+Roy Randolph Roundtree (born March 7, 1989) is an American former football wide receiver and current wide receivers coach for Temple.
 He was a 2013 preseason member of the Cincinnati Bengals and played college football for the Michigan Wolverines football team where he spent his redshirt senior season with the 2012 team.
 In 2012, he was an All-Big Ten honorable mention selection.
 He was a 2011 Fred Biletnikoff Award preseason watchlist honoree.
 He was a Fred Biletnikoff Award preseason watchlist honoree in 2010, and set Michigan's single-game receiving record with nine catches for 246 yards against Illinois that November.
 Roundtree was the team's leading receiver in both the 2009 and 2010 seasons.
 He finished first in the Big Ten Conference in receiving yards in 2010 for Conference games, and was a second team All Conference selection.
 While in high school, he was named the 2007 Ohio Division II Offensive Player of the Year.